tsahara/r7rs/content/intro.md

 computer science textbook using Scheme was published in 1984~\cite{SICP}.

-\vest As Scheme became more widespread, local dialects began to diverge until students and researchers occasionally found it difficult to understand code written at other sites.
+As Scheme became more widespread, local dialects began to diverge until students and researchers occasionally found it difficult to understand code written at other sites.